Coursera: Degrees

 As of 2017, Coursera offers complete master's degrees.
 They first started with a Master's in Innovation and Entrepreneurship (MSIE) from HEC Paris and a Master's of Accounting (iMSA) from the University of Illinois but have moved on to offer a Master of Computer Science in Data Science and Master of Business Administration (iMBA), both from University of Illinois.
 Also as part of their MBA programs, there are some courses which are offered separately, which are included in the curriculum of specific MBAs when enrolling in classes such as their digital marketing courses, and now days they also offer Master of Science in Cyber Security from University of London besides Bachelor of Science in Marketing.

 Professional certificate

 Google, IBM, Meta and other well-known companies, launched various courses for professional certificates, allowing students to fill the workforce in various sectors, such as data analytics, IT support, digital marketing, UX design, project management, and data science.
 According to Google, their courses are equivalent to 4 year degrees.
 Such courses include courses on Generative AI, Data analytics, IT Support, Digital Marketing & E-commerce, Cybersecurity, and more.
 Google has a total of 1,172 courses on Coursera.
 They also offered 100,000 scholarships.
 Google and its 20+ partners will accept those certificates as 4-year degree equivalent.

-Pricing and Fees
+Pricing and fees

-Some people find Coursera's pricing and fees confusing.
-Many of its courses are free to students—over 2,900 free courses as of 2023.

-The free courses (also called "auditing a course") do not include a certificate of completion or grades or any other instructor feedback.
-A free course can be "upgraded" to the paid version of a course, which includes instructor's feedback and grades for the submitted assignments, and (if the student gets a passing grade) a certificate of completion.

-Other Coursera courses, projects, specializations, etc. cannot be audited—they are only available in paid versions.
-Many of them begin with a 7-day free trial.